 You may have heard of different therapy approaches such as CBT, EFT, DBT, psychodynamic therapy, etc. It can be difficult to understand the difference between them and which one would work best for you especially when you heard that they all demonstrate success.
 Part of the problem is that these approaches overlap considerably and share many concepts and ideas that are just labeled and described differently.
 Also, certain approaches work better for certain conditions better than others and for certain people.

 What works best depends on the nature and severity of the issue you are dealing with, as well as your own personality and style of working on problems.
 Some approaches, such as Cognitive-Behavioural Therapy (CBT), are more structured, short-term, and focus mainly on challenging errors in the way one thinks about their situation.
-Approaches such as Emotion-Focused Therapy (EFT) , take a bit longer than CBT, and focus primarily on identifying and validating feelings, particularly the ones we find most difficult to share.
-Finally, approaches such as contemporary psychodynamic or psychoanalytically informed therapy are longer-term and focus on gaining deeper insight into the ways in which your childhood and family experiences shaped the way you think, feel and behave.
+Approaches such as Emotion-Focused Therapy (EFT) and Dialectical Behaviour Therapy (DBT) typically require more session than CBT, and focus primarily on identifying and validating feelings, particularly the ones we find most difficult to share.
+Finally, approaches such as Contemporary Psychodynamic or psychoanalytically informed therapy are longer-term and focus on gaining deeper insight into the ways in which your childhood and family experiences shaped the way you think, feel and behave.

 While each approach does so differently, they are a means to facilitate the process of self-reflection that creates change.
 Its like taking a different set of tools to examine yourself but the end result is you see something more deeply about yourself.
 Which tool works depends a lot on you.

 The clinicians at Toronto Psychology Clinic have made it a point to train in more than one model of therapy.
 Having a solid basis in each of these models allows us to integrate across the different approaches and provide treatment based on your needs and goals.
 In terms of what approach we use, this is a decision we make in collaboration with the client.